SmoochyPit/Warp-Pads/README.md

 1. Follow step 1 to download the latest release
 2. Delete the previous installation (Refer to step 2 for locating this file)
-3. Follow step 2 to installing the new data pack manually
+3. Follow step 2 to install the new data pack manually
-4. Run `/reload` with a player online to check for any other instructions
+4. Run `/reload` with a player online to check for any errors

 ### Support

-Supports Minecraft: Java Edition 1.16.
+Supports Minecraft: Java Edition 1.16-1.16.3.
 A legacy version supporting Minecraft 1.14.4-1.15.2 can be found [here](https://github.com/SmoochyPit/Warp-Pads/tree/legacy).

+### Uninstalling

+To uninstall, run `/function warppad:setup/uninstall`.
+Then disable or remove the data pack from the world.

 ## Credits